rollbar/rollbar-php/README.md

 - max_errno: max PHP error number to report. e.g. 1024 will ignore all errors above E_USER_NOTICE. default: -1 (report all errors).
 - capture_error_stacktraces: record full stacktraces for PHP errors. default: true.
 - error_sample_rates: associative array mapping error numbers to sample rates.
 Sample rates are ratio out of 1, e.g. 0 is "never report", 1 is "always report", and 0.1 is "report 10% of the time".
 Sampling is done on a per-error basis.
 Default: empty array, meaning all errors are reported.
+- person: an associative array containing data about the currently-logged in user.
+Required: 'id', optional: 'username', 'email'.
+All values are strings.
+- person_fn: a function reference (string, etc. - anything that [call_user_func()](http://php.net/call_user_func) can handle) returning an array like the one for 'person'.

 Example use of error_sample_rates:
 ```php